CompSci01x/drivers/README.md

 # "Drivers" iOS App

 An iOS app which calls a demo API and retrieves sample/fictional driver location details for a given latitude and longitude.
-The retrieved location details are then plotted on Apple Maps and all location details can also be viewed in a list.
+The retrieved locations are then plotted on Apple Maps and all location details can also be viewed in a list.
 <br />

 *iOS, Swift, UIKit, MapKit, Cocoa Touch, URLSession, Codable, Storyboard and endeavoring to follow the MVC software architecture pattern.*